 In 2013 Pedro Giraudo was commissioned by Música de Cámara a piece for string orchestra which will be presented in May 2014.
 He recently finished pieces for members of the San Diego Symphony and for Japanese clarinetist Sawako Yoshida.
 In 2008, Giraudo was awarded a composer’s commission through the Jazz Gallery in New York, for a new work for his large ensemble; and in 2010, he was commissioned by the JazzReach initiative to compose a new work for their Big Drum/Small World main-stage program.

 He has played bass on dozens of recordings for the world’s leading labels including Sony, Warner, Nonesuch, Naxos and Harmonia Mundi, as well as for independent projects, and on movies including Oliver Stone’s ‘Wall Street II’.
-He is also the principal bassist of the Hudson Symphony Orchestra and the Música de Cámara String Ensemble.
+He is also the principal bassist of the Música de Cámara String Orchestra.
 Pedro Giraudo is endorsed by the gold standard in string makers, D’Addario, and the outstanding Keeley Electronics.